Can AI ever rival human creativity? Here’s what the science says

 As of now, many aspects of creativity remain uncontested terrain for machines and AI.
 However, there are disclaimers.
 Even if machines cannot replace humans in the creative domain, they are great help to complement human creativity.
 For example, we can ask new questions or identify new problems that we solve in combination with machine learning.

-In addition, our analysis is based on the fact that machines mostly innovate on narrow datasets.
-AI could become much more creative if it could combine big, rich and otherwise disconnected data.
+In addition, our analysis is based on the fact that machines mostly innovate on narrow data sets.
+AI could become much more creative if it could combine big, rich, and otherwise disconnected data.

-Also, machines may get better at creativity when they get better at the kind of broad intelligence humans possess – something we call “general intelligence.”
-And this might not be too far in the future – some experts assess that there is a 50% chance that machines reach human-level intelligence within the next 50 years.
+Also, machines may get better at creativity when they get better at the kind of broad intelligence humans possess–something we call “general intelligence.”
+And this might not be too far in the future–some experts assess that there is a 50% chance that machines reach human-level intelligence within the next 50 years.

-Tim Schweisfurth, Associate Professor for Technology and Innovation Management, University of Southern Denmark and René Chester Goduscheit, Professor of Technology and Innovation studies, Aarhus University.
+Tim Schweisfurth, associate professor for Technology and Innovation Management, University of Southern Denmark and René Chester Goduscheit, professor of Technology and Innovation studies, Aarhus University.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.